tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Translation of html5 messages on required fields.
 Alternatively, suppress html 5 and use client side js.
 - [ ] Complete switchboard controller test.
 - [ ] Complete cable system tests for from and to after switchboard, demand, and circuit tests are working.
+- [ ] Use of button text for new and edit forms is mixed.
+Standardise on save for new, update for edit.

 ## Refactoring Opportunities